Skip to content

 PPro-GN3S

-Yourselves are from out of the father, the False Accuser, and the desires of the father of yourselves, you desire to make.
-That one there was a manslayer away from the origin, and within the True/Real one has not stood firm, because there is not a true/real one within himself.
-Whenever he might utter, from out of the own self he utters the False One, because he is a liar, and the father of himself.87
+You, yourselves are from out of the Father of the Accuser, and the Desires/Passionate Longings of the Father of yourselves, you are desiring to make!
+That one was a manslayer away from an origin, and within the True/Real One he has not stood ready, because there is not a true/real one within himself!
+Whenever he might chatter/utter, from his own self he is uttering the Deception, because he is a liar, and the Father of Himself!87

 LITV Translation: